Staff Profile

 My working days are Mon, Wed, Fri.
 I try not to access work emails outside of those days.

-I am currently writing up findings from my post-doctoral role.
+Recent publications relate to findings from my post-doctoral role.
 The project, "Understanding pathways to post-traumatic growth: informing intervention development in head and neck cancer survivors" was funded by the Newcastle upon Tyne Hospitals Joint Research Executive Scientific Committee and was led by Professor Linda Sharp.
+I also have a developing interest in brain tumour survivorship, particularly around speech, language and communication needs.

 My PhD research focused on identifying barriers and facilitators to Internet use for people with aphasia (language and communication difficulties after stroke).
-I continue to develop this work and hope to build upon collaborative projects with Dr Julie Morris in the Department of Speech and Language Sciences and Dr Matthew Forshaw from Computing Science (both at Newcastle University) on the assessment of written language for people with aphasia.
+I continue to develop this work and hope to build upon collaborative projects with Dr Matthew Forshaw from Computing Science at Newcastle University on the assessment of written language for people with aphasia.

 DAAWN (Digitised Assessment for Aphasia of Written Naming) was produced as part of a collaboration between Speech and Language Sciences and the Newcastle University Research Software Engineering Team.
 The software is freely available for clinical or research use at https://daawn.ncldata.dev/